 Nanowrimo Now What?

-First of all, I hope you’ve had a good long break.
-If at all possible, when you’ve finished a first draft - Take a break.
-As long a break as possible.
+First of all, Take a break.
+If at all possible, when you’ve finished a first draft, take a break of not just days, but a couple of weeks.

-And if you’re here in this New Year and you still haven’t gotten through to “The End” then my advice is always - Keep going.
+And if you still haven’t gotten through to “The End” then my advice is always—Keep going.
 You must get through to The End, no matter how rough it is (rough meaning the process AND the pages…).
+Definitely take a day or two to celebrate the month you just accomplished.
 You can slow down your schedule, set a lower per-day word or page count, but do not stop.
 Write every day, or every other day if that’s your schedule, but get the sucker done.

-You may end up throwing away most of what you write, but it is a really, really, really bad idea not to get all the way through a story.
+You may end up throwing away a lot of what you write, but it is a really, really, really bad idea not to get all the way through a story.
 That is how most books, scripts and probably most all other things in life worth doing are abandoned.

 But once you have bashed through to the end of your opus, and have that dreaded first draft done…